andrewrgoss/andrewrgoss.com/content/travel.md

 The places I've listed out below are grouped by geographical belonging, not cultural significance (for example, Russia being listed under Asia and not Europe).
 Additionally, I do not count laying over in an airport as having visited a destination.
 I only mark a country or state as having been visited when I actually set foot in it and do something.

+In putting together trip itineraries over the years, I've used all kind of travel tools.
+This <a href="https://www.kiplinger.com/article/spending/T059-C000-S001-23-best-travel-sites-to-save-you-money.html" target="_blank">article</a> nicely groups these together along with summarizing the primary value proposition of each.

 ## World Stats

 Countries/Territories Visited: 23<br>